A Project Management Toolbox for the Project Economy

 Zoom Meetings is, according to recognized experts, the highest quality video conferencing tool.
 As of today, it continues growing and it is the most popular video conferencing tool.
 It is quite remarkable how they have solved many functional and nonfunctional requirements.

-It can be used for free, with no time limit, for video conferences between 2 people.
-For more attendants, the 40 minutes limit is not a big impediment if they don’t mind restarting the meeting.
+It can be used for free during 40 minutes.
+This is not a big impediment if people don’t mind restarting the meeting.

 Slack, the popular chat app acquired by Salesforce in December 2020, has grown exponentially since its launch in 2014.
 Founder Stewart Butterfield‘s mission was to replace email by changing the way teams communicate within organizations.
 Communications can be organized on public or private channels, and every message can be easily found (SLACK means Searchable Log for All Communications and Knowledge).